jmichaelgilbert/coursera/data_science/getting_cleaning_data/CodeBook.md

 Objects loaded to `R` are stored using a standard naming convention. _For example_: each object starts with `gcd` for "Getting and Cleaning Data", followed by either `trn` to represent the `train` dataset, or `tst` for the test dataset.

-1. If the dataset file already exists in the user's home directory, nothing is done; else the file is downloaded.
+1. If the dataset file already exists in the current home directory, nothing is done; else the file is downloaded.
 2. Feature names are loaded (`561`) from `features.txt` and stored as an object named `gcd.cn`.
 3. Feature names are corrected using regular expressions:
     i.
 All parentheses at the end of feature names are removed.